kubevirt/monitoring/docs/runbooks/VirtAPIDown.md

 ## Mitigation

-Identify the root cause and resolve it.
+Try to identify the root cause and resolve the issue.
 <!--DS: If you cannot resolve the issue, log in to the link:https://access.redhat.com[Customer Portal] and open a support case, attaching the artifacts gathered during the Diagnosis procedure.-->
 <!--USstart-->
 If you cannot resolve the issue, see the following resources: